sylxforce-dev/GemmaEdge-V2/LOGS.md

 ```

-> **📌 Takeaway:** `toxic: 0.5254` sits clearly below the 0.75 threshold — the system correctly distinguishes sharp, dismissive engineering criticism ("complete garbage") from directed personal insult (Test 3's "you are an idiot").
+> **📌 Takeaway:** `toxic: 0.5254` sits clearly below the block threshold — the system correctly distinguishes sharp, dismissive engineering criticism ("complete garbage") from directed personal insult (Test 3's "you are an idiot").
 Both signals stay under their thresholds, so the query proceeds to Reasoning as a legitimate technical request.

 ---